FAQS

 Only a fraction of the revenue from carbon credits is actual profit, and many times, that profit is re-invested to develop new projects or used to support local communities.
 Money from the sale of the credits also enables the suppliers to keep project verification and monitoring to the highest standards and ensure that the market can grow and deliver positive climate impacts in an effective and transparent manner.
 The money from carbon credits is also spent on research and innovation to constantly improve operations.

-• Why is carbon offsetting sometimes presented as controversial?
+• Why is carbon offsetting sometimes thought of as controversial?

-Carbon offsetting is criticised by some NGOs as a form of greenwashing.
+Carbon compensation is criticised by some as a form of greenwashing.
 The narrative of this criticism tends to be quite simplistic and, in many cases, misinformed.
-Offsets are necessarily complicated, and the reality is nuanced.
-The ICROA Accreditation Programme defines and promotes best practice in the financing of high-quality emissions reductions and the use of carbon credits as an effective carbon management tool.
-The ICROA Accreditation Label represents adherence to ICROA’s Code of Best Practice and therefore, the highest environmental integrity and quality in the voluntary market.
+The voluntary carbon market is a tool to channel critical finance to emission reduction and removal activities and the purchase of carbon credits requires due diligence to ensure good quality credits are purchased.
+Your ICROA Approved organisation can support you in this process.
+The ICROA Programme defines and promotes best practice in the financing of high-quality emissions reductions and removals and the use of carbon credits as an effective carbon management tool.
+The ICROA Approval Label represents adherence to ICROA’s Code of Best Practice and therefore, the highest environmental integrity and quality in the voluntary market.
 The label certifies that the company is compliant with the ICROA Code through an annual cycle of third-party audits.

 Learn more